CAS-CLab/Label-free-Network-Compression/README.md

 # Label-free-Network-Compression
 Caffe implementation of "Learning Compression from Limited Unlabeled Data" (ECCV2018).
+Quantizing full-precision deep neural networks to 4-bit using only 1K unlabeled images.

 ### How to use?
 ##### Part I. Create Quantized Model and Prototxt